EDGE -- Dark matter or astrophysics? Breaking dark matter heating degeneracies with HI rotation in faint dwarf galaxies: Rotating discs in faint dwarfs and their physical drivers

 \section{Rotating \hi discs in faint dwarfs and their physical drivers}

 We now aim to gain more quantitative insights into the gas rotational support of our galaxies.
-In particular, we wish to (i) establish whether organized gas rotation can dominate thermal and turbulent motions, and thus be clearly identified observationally; (ii) test whether this rotation is close to circular and in equilibrium, and thus easy to relate to the host gravitational potential; and (iii) gain insights in the prospects of characterizing such rotating gas with radio interferometers.
+In particular, we wish to (i) establish whether organized gas rotation can dominate thermal and turbulent motions, and thus be clearly identified observationally; (ii) test whether this rotation is close to circular and in equilibrium, and thus easy to relate to the host gravitational potential; and (iii) gain insights into the prospects of characterizing such rotating gas with radio interferometers.

-Gas contents and kinematics in our galaxies can be strongly varying on timescales comparable to the local dynamical times and to the lifetime of SNeII (both $\approx 10 \, \Myr$).
-This is much shorter than the cadence with which we save simulation outputs for each galaxy ($\approx 100\, \Myr$), making it challenging to establish causal evolutionary trends from one snapshot to the next (e.g. Figure~\ref{fig:hivelmaps}, top panels are difficult to relate to one another).
-We thus start by statistically flagging times of potential organized gas rotation across each dwarf's history in Section~\ref{sec:sec:vphiovertime}, and then study the \hi kinematics at those times in more details in Section~\ref{sec:sec:shortlived} and~\ref{sec:sec:longlived}.
+Gas contents and kinematics in our galaxies can be strongly varying on time-scales comparable to the local dynamical times and to the lifetime of SNII (both $\approx 10 \, \Myr$), particularly for actively star-forming objects.
+Unfortunately, this time-scale is much shorter than the cadence with which we save simulation outputs for each galaxy ($\approx 100\, \Myr$).
+Combined with the Eulerian nature of our simulation code that limits the tracking of gas over time, this makes it challenging to establish causal evolutionary trends from one snapshot to the next (e.g. in Figure~\ref{fig:hivelmaps}, the top panels are difficult to relate to one another as multiple star formation bursts and \hi re-accretion has occurred between them).
+Similarly to \citealt{Rey2022EDGEHI}, we thus adopt a statistical approach, treating each snapshot as an independent realization of the star forming cycle, flagging times of potential organized gas rotation across each dwarf's history in subsection~\ref{sec:sec:vphiovertime}, and then study the \hi kinematics at those times in more details in subsections~\ref{sec:sec:shortlived} and~\ref{sec:sec:longlived}.
+In future work, we will alleviate this issue leveraging algorithms that allow high-cadence tracking of gas dynamics (\citealt{Cadiou2019}) to connect star formation activity and \hi properties more causally (S. Hutton et al. in preparation).